mne-tools/mne-python/doc/overview/design_philosophy.rst

-you to frequent use of the ``copy()`` method during interactive, exploratory analysis — so you can try out different preprocessing approaches or parameter settings without having to re-load the data each time — but it can also be a big time-saver when applying a finished script to dozens of subjects' worth of data.
+you to frequent use of the ``copy()`` method during interactive, exploratory analysis — so you can try out different preprocessing approaches or parameter settings without having to re-load the data each time — but it can also be a big memory-saver when applying a finished script to dozens of subjects' worth of data.